 3.1.
 Performance Standards for the Evaluation of Research.

 3.1.1.
 Development of a substantial contribution to at least one substantive, methodological, or theoretical area that advances knowledge in that area.
 The extent of the contribution to a developing body of knowledge, rather than the proportion of single authored versus collaborative pieces, is the major consideration.
 Outstanding compilations of the scholarly research of others that point a field in new directions are also considered.
 The research may include basic and/or applied research, research about teaching and learning, inter-disciplinary research, participatory research, and community-engaged research.
-If included in the candidate’s SME (Statement of Mutual Expectation), creative activity that contributes to public understanding of social and cultural issues will also be given consideration and credit as will technological and/or managerial innovations.
+If included in the candidate’s SFR (Statement of Faculty Responsibilities), creative activity that contributes to public understanding of social and cultural issues will also be given consideration and credit as will technological and/or managerial innovations.
 The credit given to such work will be substantially less than that given to refereed articles or monographs published by academic publishers.
 A candidate for promotion submits a written statement characterizing the nature of his/her research agendas, outlining the connections and continuities in the work, as well as new initiatives undertaken during the research career.
 In the case of candidates who have had research leaves and/or course load reductions for research, fulfillment of the faculty member’s agreement with the department in association with such leaves will be taken into consideration.

 3.1.2.
 Substantial involvement in the research process, evidence of which may include (listed in order of significance): 1) publication of original research in respected refereed journals or as a scholarly book(s) from a recognized academic publisher(s); 2) review articles and chapters in edited volumes; 3) edited volumes; textbooks and other materials that are intended primarily to be tools for instruction (these are valued as research output only to the extent that they present new ideas or constitute conceptual or empirical innovation); 4) published book reviews, papers that have been published in the proceedings of professional meetings; 5) citable publications and reports that are not previously referenced above; and 6) presentations at regional, or national/international professional meetings; other unpublished manuscripts and manuscripts in progress.
 Quality carries more weight than quantity.